Packing in Circle#

 end

-By setting contact detection method = dynamic, Lethe-DEM rebuilds the contact lists automatically.
-In this mode, Lethe-DEM stores the displacements of each particle in the simulation since the last contact detection.
-If the maximum displacement of a particle exceeds the smallest contact search criterion (explained in the following), then the iteration is a contact search iteration and the contact list is rebuilt.
+By setting contact detection method = dynamic, the contact lists is automatically rebuilt.
+In this mode, Lethe stores the displacements of each particle in the simulation since the last contact detection.
+If the maximum displacement of a particle exceeds the smallest contact search criterion, then the contact list is rebuilt during the time step.
+The smallest contact search criterion is the minimum of the smallest cell size in the triangulation or the radius of the spherical region in the fine search and it is defined as:

 \[\phi=\min({d_c^{min}-r_p^{max},\epsilon(\alpha-1)r_p^{max}})\]